newstack-cloud/celerity-docs/docs/applications/resources/celerity-api.md

     The format of the message body is `{"messageId":"<messageId>","caller":"<caller>"}`.
 The client SDK will expose an API that will allow applications to handle potentially lost messages in an application-specific way.

+- `0x4` - This route is reserved for acknowledging messages.

+    The format of the message body is `{"messageId":"<messageId>","timestamp":"<timestamp>"}`.

-Due to the lack of a browser-based API for interacting with the WebSocket protocol ping/pong mechanism along with variance in browser implementations for server-sent pings, these concerns are brought up to the Celerity runtime protocol level to allow for more control over re-connection behaviour.
+Due to the lack of a browser-based API for interacting with the WebSocket protocol ping/pong mechanism along with variance in browser implementations for server-sent pings, these concerns are brought up to the Celerity runtime protocol level to allow for more control over reconnection behaviour.

 ### WebSocket Auth Strategy